 I am experiencing leg cramps at night.
 The cramps keep me awake at night.

 I do take potassium daily.
 Can you give me any advice to help minimize the nightly leg cramps?
-Thank you!

 It is important to see your physician to check the following: